Yuchen-PLB/ECS171-FP/README.md

 ## Methods

-### 1. Data Preprocessing and Train First Model (Linear Regression and Polynomial Regression)
+### Part 3.1 Data Preprocessing and Train First Model (Linear Regression and Polynomial Regression)
 1. We first clean the dataframe by deleting unused column 'Unnamed: 0' (only shows indecies of the dataframe).
 2. We normalize the dataset using Minmax Normalization.
 3. We encode the categorical column/features name 'Vendor' which will be used in other models later.